The Writing Platform is an online magazine for sharing knowledge and expertise around digital innovation in how we make and publish stories.

-The website is a free online resource for writers and poets – whether they are emerging or established, traditionally published, self-published or not yet published – who are looking for neutral and best practice information about writing in a digital age in order to inform their practice and career choices.
-We also run an annual fair and conference for writers.
+The website is a free online resource for storytellers – whether they are emerging or established and regardless of the discipline they work in – who are looking for cutting edge information about story making in the digital age to enhance and challenge their practices and processes.

-The Writing Platform launched in spring 2013.
-It is run by The Literary Platform and Kate Pullinger in association with Queensland University of Technology and Bath Spa University.
-It is funded by the National Lottery, and supported by Arts Council England (Grants for the Arts).
+The Writing Platform launched in spring 2013 and since 2016 it has been edited by Kate Pullinger and Donna Hancox in association with Queensland University of Technology and Bath Spa University.

 You can read more about The Writing Platform in this introduction by Editorial Director, Kate Pullinger.

 Writer and Professor of Creative Writing and Digital Media, Bath Spa University